jst-build/jst/doc/concepts/rules.md

 (authored by the same group), this usually is not a problem.

-A typical example of computing a provided value is the `"link-args"` in the rules used by `just` itself.
+A typical example of computing a provided value is the `"link-args"` in the rules used by `jst` itself.
 They are defined by the following expression.

 ``` jsonc